Jzhope/Tower-Defense-Game/README.md

 ## A Java-based classic a Tower Defense Game

 # Introduction and background:
 - This application is used to write a Tower Defense game.
-Users will be able to add arbitary number of towers to the map to attack the enemies according to 4 different levels.
+Users will be able to add arbitrary number of towers to the map to attack the enemies according to 4 different levels.
 With different levels, the enemies can have different numbers and health.
 But the towers will have only one damage.
-You can have arbitary number of round to play this game and you can delete any tower at the very beginning of every round.
+You can have arbitrary number of round to play this game and you can delete any tower at the very beginning of every round.
 - The application is designed for anyone who enjoys Tower Defense game.
 - I personally enjoyed playing games and I am also interested in developing games.
 It's a manageable but challenging project that allows for creativity in game mechanics and UI design while being a well-known project to demonstrate to future employers.